 In a hurry to get the product to market?
 Use 3D laser scanning technology to measure part surface dimensions.

 The right laser scanning equipment can accurately define localized shrinkage in a cast or molded component.
 Often times, this method is used to troubleshoot tooling by developing surfaces of the sink area and using the new CAD geometry to modify the tooling insert.
-What’s more, on small parts the organic-shaped sink can be replicated to 2 or 3 ten-thousandths of an inch.
+On small parts, the organic-shaped sink can be replicated to 2 or 3 ten-thousandths of an inch.
 Miniature sinks can be replicated to less than a micron using white light scanning or laser micro-scanning.

 This is a very precise method of obtaining results when qualifying tooling.
 A typical turn-time to receive new CAD data is 24-48 hours, allowing inserts to be accurately modified quickly.
 The process has been successfully applied to sealing surfaces, bearing areas, and any application where the shape is critical.
 This method is useful when part wall thickness cannot be changed or process modifications cannot adequately compensate for sinks.